Senate health care bill: What are GOP senators' positions?

 Who opposes the bill?

+At least five GOP senators have said they would vote against even beginning debate, and the bill would be derailed if just three of the 52 Republican senators voted against it.

-Four conservative senators expressed opposition but openness to talks: Sen. Ted Cruz, R-Texas, Sen. Rand Paul, R-Ky., Sen. Mike Lee, R-Utah, and Sen. Ron Johnson, R-Wis.
+Utah's Mike Lee became the fifth Republican senator to oppose letting the chamber formally begin considering the proposal.
+Others include Sen. Susan Collins, R-Maine, Sen. Dean Heller, R-Nev., Sen. Rand Paul, R-Ky., and Sen. Ron Johnson, R-Wis.

-"Currently, for a variety of reasons, we are not ready to vote for this bill," the senators said in a joint statement.
+Last week, Lee, Johnson, and Paul formed a group with Sen. Ted Cruz, R-Texas which expressed opposition but openness to talks.
+"Currently, for a variety of reasons, we are not ready to vote for this bill," the four senators said in a joint statement.

-The measure missed delivering a GOP promise to Americans "to repeal Obamacare and lower their health care costs," they said.

-"Well, they're also four good guys, four friends of mine, and I think that they'll probably get there," Trump told Fox News in response to the senators' opposition.
-"We'll have to see."
+After the Senate vote's postponement, both Sen. Rob Portman, R-Ohio, and Sen. Shelley Moore Capito, R-W.Va., said they will not support the current bill.

+Sen. Jerry Moran, R-Kans., said Tuesday, “The Senate healthcare bill missed the mark for Kansans and therefore did not have my support.”
+Moran said he was “pleased with the decision to delay the vote.”

 Which senators have concerns or are uncommitted over the bill?

-Sen. Dean Heller, R-Nv., Sen. Rob Portman, R-Oh., and Sen. Susan Collins, R-Me., have expressed concerns about the bill's cuts to Medicaid and drug addiction efforts.

-Sen. Lisa Murkowski, R-Alaska, may also have concerns, and said she intends to "vet this bill" to ensure Alaskans have affordable healthcare.
+Sen. Lisa Murkowski, R-Alaska, may also have some concerns, and said she intends to "vet this bill" to ensure Alaskans have affordable healthcare.
+“Today I don't have enough information, I don't have enough data in terms of the impact to my states to be able to vote in the affirmative,” she told CNN on Monday.

+Sen. Bill Cassidy, R-La., said Thursday that he would review the bill, but said it was "positive" that the bill featured parts of the Patient Freedom Act and the MAC act.
+The Patient Freedom Act, sponsored by Sen. Cassidy, was aimed at creating "market-based alternatives to the Affordable Care Act."
+Cassidy may have been referencing the Medicaid Accountability and Care (MAC) Act, a bill he reintroduced this year concerning Medicaid financing.
+Cassidy told CBS’ Face the Nation that he was “undecided.”

 The Associated Press contributed to this report.